kianryan/kianryan.github.io/_posts/2012-04-05-appslib-rather-rude.md

 categories:
   - Comment
 ---
-Back in 2009, I developed a version of &#8220;The Massive Dev Chart&#8221; for Android under license by the original owners of the IP, &#8220;Digital Truth&#8221;.
+Back in 2009, I developed a version of “The Massive Dev Chart” for Android under license by the original owners of the IP, “Digital Truth”.
 Last year they released their own version of the application and politely asked me to withdraw mine, to which I agreed (these had been the standard arrangements agreed to in 2009).
 No problems there.

-AppsLib had grabbed copies of my &#8220;free&#8221; applications and posted them to their own library, without my consent.
+AppsLib had grabbed copies of my “free” applications and posted them to their own library, without my consent.
 They then sent me the following mail:

 > Hello,
 >

-> I have found your app ‘The Massive Dev Chart’ on the web and it runs properly on Archos Tablets.
+> I have found your app âThe Massive Dev Chartâ on the web and it runs properly on Archos Tablets.
 >